 Student Services Coordinator communicates and receives all communication of student's needs.
-Student Services Team partners with the District supports.
-The Hillsborough County Charter Office provides support and consultation on all student cases related to special education.
-The school psychologist, social worker and staffing specialist review all data and documentation for child study team meetings, evaluations and eligibility meetings.
-Families are updated in a timely manner for all scheduled meetings.
+Student Services Team will partner with the District supports.
+The Hillsborough County Charter Office will provide support and consultation on all student cases related to special education.
+The school psychologist, social worker and staffing specialist will review all data and documentation for child study team meetings, evaluations and eligibility meetings.
+Families will be updated in a timely manner for all scheduled meetings.